How to prepare for a power outage

-In addition to anything you plug into your outlets, like your phone charger or television, all of your appliances use electricity, as does your garage door opener, lights and possibly even your heating system.
-Being ready with a backup generator can help you keep critical items running during an outage.
-Keeping yourself and your family warm is a top concern, especially during a wintertime outage.
-If your home has a fireplace and you already have a pile of wood stocked up, you’re in good shape.
-Portable kerosene or other fuel-burning heaters may also be an option, DenGarden.com, a home and garden advice website, noted.
+In addition to anything that plugs into outlets, like a phone charger or television, all appliances use electricity, as well as garage door openers, lights, and possibly even the heating system.
+Being ready with a backup generator can help keep critical items running during an outage.

 When turning to backup electricity and heat, safety should be top of mind.
-Your portable generator and any fuel-burning appliance can give off carbon monoxide, which can be dangerous and even deadly.
-Make sure to run generators a good distance away from the house, allow for adequate ventilation and outfit your home with battery-powered carbon monoxide detectors, U.S. News & World Report stated.
+A portable generator and any fuel-burning appliance can give off carbon monoxide, which can be dangerous and even deadly.
+For this reason, never run a generator indoors.
+Make sure to run generators a good distance away from the house, away from windows and allow for adequate ventilation.
+Besides, ensure homes are equipped with battery-powered carbon monoxide detectors in all bedrooms, living areas, and the kitchen.

-If your refrigerator no longer has power, the food inside could begin to spoil.
-Keeping the refrigerator door closed can help slow the process.
+Once a refrigerator loses power, the food inside could begin to spoil.
+Keeping the refrigerator and freezer door closed can help slow the process.
 According to the Red Cross, an unopened refrigerator will keep food safe for up to four hours, and an unopened freezer will keep food frozen for 48 hours, or 24 hours if the freezer is only half-full.
-Stock up on nonperishable foods, like canned goods and dried fruits to keep yourselves sustained through the outage.
+Stock up on non-perishable foods, like canned goods and dried fruits to get through the power outage.

 Be prepared with a storage of water, too.
 The standard suggestion is one gallon of water per person per day, according to Ready.gov.
 Just to be safe, plan for three days’ worth of water.